2019 El Paso Walmart shooting: United States

 Dan Stein, the president of the Federation for American Immigration Reform (FAIR), issued a statement on Twitter denouncing the shooting, with no mention of Crusius' alleged manifesto.
 The group regularly makes similar anti-immigration arguments to those contained in the document, prompting worries of political fallout from the shooting among FAIR and similar groups, according to David Nakamura in The Washington Post.
 Both Stein and Mark Krikorian of the Center for Immigration Studies, which also advocates restrictions on immigration, dismissed any connections between Crusius' ideology and their own.

 In response to the shooting, some 8chan users claimed that the shooter was "our guy".
 The purported manifesto of the shooter, after being deleted, was re-uploaded by some users, while others commented that it showed "zero effort", or claimed that it was fake.
 Following the attack, Cloudflare terminated its website security service for 8chan, commenting that "8chan has repeatedly proven itself to be a cesspool of hate".
 The site later went dark after its server rental provider Voxility discontinued its service.
 Journalist Robert Evans has cited the shooting and the preceding Christchurch and Poway shootings as being part of a series of mass shootings driven by the "high score" culture that began with the Columbine High School massacre.

 Trump visited El Paso and Dayton on August 7.
 The president and first lady also met with the mayors of El Paso and Dayton.
 In El Paso, protesters showed up at the site of the shooting, some claiming that Trump's attitude and statements had led to the shooting; Two days before the visit, congresswoman Escobar said that Trump was "not welcome" in the city and declined an invitation to meet with him.
 The White House published photos and a video of Trump's trip; in some photos, Trump was pictured smiling and giving thumbs up gestures, while the video was focused on Trump shaking hands and posing for photos.
 Trump said that he had an "amazing day" of visits, praising the "love, the respect for" him as president.

+Universal Pictures initially suspended the marketing campaign for the upcoming action horror film The Hunt a few days following both shootings.

+However, on August 10, Universal pulled the film from its previously scheduled September 27 release date altogether.
+On February 11, 2020, Universal eventually rescheduled the film for release on March 13, 2020.